2. Generator Console

 As discussed, each activated template will create one corresponding Configuration Snippet.
 Most often though, deployments will require the usage of multiple snippets and saving each individually would be very tedious.
 As such, there is an additional special Config Block entitled Full Configuration, which appears persistently at the bottom of the Generator Console.

 The Full Configuration block displays all Configuration Snippets cumulatively in one selectable area.
-A user can obtain the entire configuration for their deployment from this window, and will never need to perform any manual collation of snippets on an individual basis.
+A user can obtain the entire configuration for their deployment from this window.

 The sample configuration block below shows the collation of three Configuration Snippets.